 - Hexabromobiphenyl (HBB) – previously used as a flame retardant (2009)

-- Lindane – insecticide that is still used in some countries for treatment against head lice and scabies (2009)
+- Lindane – insecticide previously used for treatment against head lice and scabies (2009)

-- Alpha and Beta hexachlorocyclohexane (HCH) – previously used as pesticides, currently they are being produced as unintentional by-product of lindane (2009)
+- Alpha and Beta hexachlorocyclohexane (HCH) – insecticides produced as unintentional by-product of lindane (2009)

-- Pentachlorobenzene – previously used as a flame retardant among other things, currently it is produced unintentionally during certain combustion (2009)
+- Pentachlorobenzene – flame retardant, produced unintentionally during certain combustion (2009)

-- Perfluorooctane sulfonic acid (PFOS) – is still produced and used e.g. in hydraulic fluids, electronic products, fire fighting foam, in the photo and metal industry (2009)
+- Perfluorooctane sulfonic acid (PFOS) – is still used in fire fighting foam and the metal industry (2009)

-- Aldrin, Chlordane, DDT, Dieldrin, Endrin, Heptachlor, Mirex, Toxaphene, Polychlorinated biphenyls (PCB), Hexachlorobenzene (HCB), Polychlorinated dioxines (PCDD), Furans (PCDF), all 2004.
+- Aldrin, Chlordane, Dichlorodiphenyltrichloroethane (DDT), Dieldrin, Endrin, Heptachlor, Mirex, Toxaphene, Polychlorinated biphenyls (PCB), Hexachlorobenzene (HCB), Polychlorinated dioxines (PCDD), Furans (PCDF) (all in 2004).

 Sweden's implementation plan for the Stockholm Convention

 Parties to the Stockholm Convention shall develop, implement and update national implementation plans to limit or eliminate production, use and releases of persistent organic pollutants.
 Since 2006, Sweden has such an implementation plan that describe the situation in Sweden, identifies ongoing measures and presents strategies for future work.